Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 How can you help?

 To donate, go to the Donation tab.
-It looks like a donation to Ascension Lutheran Church but you can designate it to Feeding Brookings.
+The page looks like a donation to Ascension Lutheran Church but you can designate it to Feeding Brookings.
 The money will only be used to buy food for Feeding Brookings.
 When you get to the "Confirm Gift" page, you choose "Special Designation" and choose "Feeding Brookings."

 Planting a garden this spring?
 Plant a little extra for us!
 Our guests love receiving fresh produce.